AGitUser0001/WRO-FE-2025/README.md

 A new problem came up.
 It was hard to fully secure the servo motor in place.

 ## Mobility Management
+Our motor powers the two back wheels.
+We removed the differential gear in the front of the car to increase the steering angle.
+Our mobility management is mainly made up of our motor, servo motor, wheels, and our differential gear at the back of the car.
 ### Our Motor
 <table>
   <tr>